Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

-# Lec 23 Deep Prior
+# Lec 23 Deep Prior for Physical Tasks

 For high level vision, we have no model to invert, so we have to learn!